KoteGotiashvili/OnlineStore-React/README.md

 This is a only fronted part of Online Website

-But it contains backend impementation on front-end side
+But it contains backend impementation on front-end side using Redux.